Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 Firstly, everything will depend on the role of the individual and the integrated team.

-We have developed a qualitative onboarding system in every sense of the word, with a dedicated knowledge level for each role, so that we can really dive in and take the time to learn the content, the products, the methodology, the internal processes, and really have a full month where each new employee develops their knowledge.
+We have developed a qualitative onboarding system in every sense of the word, with a dedicated knowledge level for each role, so that we can really dive in and take the time to learn the content, the products, the methodology, the internal processes, and really have a full month when each new employee develops their knowledge.

 Then, little by little, each new member of staff will start to pick up the phone and make calls.
 It's a second month at the heart of the action, with a precise plan of attack, prospecting accounts, and so on.